DisCoTec/discotec.github.io/2020/instructions.md

 ## Tutorials

-In the case of tutorials, the attendee may wish to share their screen.
-This can be done by clicking *Raise Hand*.
+For tutorials, attendees may wish to share their screen.
+Click *Raise Hand* to inform the presenter that you would like to share your screen.

 ![RaiseHand](screenshots/raise_hand.png){:height="50%" width="50%"}